Who is this guide for?

 Did you find this free guide useful?

-To help everyone plan their life to the fullest, we provide free, accessible information guides to people like you - in fact to more than 30,000 people in 2022.
-Our trusted telephone and email Infoline service gives direct one to one help to 3,000 people.
+To help everyone plan their life to the fullest, we provide free, accessible information guides to people like you - in fact to more than 40,000 people a year.
+Our trusted telephone and email Infoline service gives direct one to one help to 4,000 people.
 Our services completely depend on personal donations to keep them going - from people like you.
 Can you help?

 Your regular donation of just €15 per month will enable us to provide a weekly friendship call to an isolated older person, every week of the year.